Aristophanes of Byzantium: Lexicography

 As a lexicographer he compiled collections of archaic and unusual words.
-He died in Alexandria around 185–180 BC.
-His students included Callistratus, Aristarchus of Samothrace, and perhaps Agallis.
+Aristophanes chiefly devoted himself to the poets (especially Homer) who had already been edited by his master Zenodotus.
+He also edited Hesiod, the chief lyric, tragic and comic poets, arranged Plato's dialogues in trilogies, and abridged Aristotle's Nature of Animals.
+His arguments to the plays of Aristophanes and the tragedians are in great part preserved.
+As a lexicographer, Aristophanes compiled collections of foreign and unusual words and expressions, and special lists (words denoting relationship, modes of address).
+He also wrote a whole book on the proverbial moaning stick of Archilochus, but the one surviving fragment from this pertains to shellfish.

 Surviving works

 All that has survived of Aristophanes of Byzantium's voluminous writings are a few fragments preserved through quotation in the literary commentaries, or scholia, of later writers, several argumenta to works of Greek drama, and part of a glossary.
 The most recent edition of the extant fragments was edited by William J. Slater.